 - 19. Compliance Monitoring.
-Programs, research, staff support, or other activities primarily to enhance or maintain a state's ability to adequately monitor jails, detention facilities, and other facilities to assure compliance with Sections 223(a)(11), (12), (13), and (22) of the JJDP Act. - 20.
+Programs, research, staff support, or other activities primarily to enhance or maintain a state's ability to adequately monitor jails, detention facilities, and other facilities to assure compliance with the DSO, separation, and jail removal requirements at 42 U.S.C. §5633(a)((11), (12), (13), and (22) of the JJDP Act. - 20.
 Deinstitutionalization of Status Offenders.
-Programs, research, or other initiatives to eliminate or prevent the placement of accused or adjudicated status offenders and nonoffenders in secure facilities, pursuant to Section 223(a)(11) of the JJDP Act. - 21.
+Programs, research, or other initiatives to eliminate or prevent the placement of accused or adjudicated status offenders and nonoffenders in secure facilities, pursuant to the requirement at 42 U.S.C. § 5633(a)(11). - 21.
 Disproportionate Minority Contact.
-Programs, research, or other initiatives primarily to address the disproportionate number of youth members of minority groups who come into contact with the juvenile justice system, pursuant to Section 223(a)(22) of the JJDP Act. - 22.
+Programs, research, or other initiatives primarily to address the disproportionate number of youth members of minority groups who come into contact with the juvenile justice system, pursuant to the requirement at 42 U.S.C. § 5633(a)(22). - 22.
 Diversion.
 Programs to divert youth from entering the juvenile justice system including restorative justice programs such as youth or teen courts, victim-offender mediation and restorative circles. - 23.
 Gender-Specific Services.
-Services to address the needs of female offenders in the juvenile justice system. - 24.
+Services to address offenders' gender-specific needs, especially that of female offenders in the juvenile justice system. - 24.
 Indian Tribe Programs.
 Programs to address youth justice and delinquency prevention issues for Indian Tribes and Alaska Natives. - 25.
 Indigent Defense.
 Hiring court-appointed defenders, providing training, coordination and innovative strategies for indigent defense. - 26.
 Jail Removal.
-Programs, research, or other initiatives to eliminate or prevent the detention or confinement of youth in adult jails and lockups, as defined in Section 223(a)(13) of the JJDP Act. - 27.
+Programs, research, or other initiatives to eliminate or prevent the detention or confinement of youth in adult jails and lockups, as defined in the JJDP Act at 42 U.S.C. § 5603 (a)(13). - 27.
 Juvenile Justice System Improvement.
 Programs, research, and other initiatives to examine issues or improve practices, policies, or procedures on a system-wide basis (e.g., examining problems affecting decisions from arrest to disposition and detention to corrections). - 28.
 Planning and Administration.
-Activities related to state plan development, other pre-award activities, and administration of the Formula Grants Program, including evaluation, monitoring, and one full-time staff position pursuant to Section 222 (c) of the JJDP Act and the OJJDP Formula Grant Regulation.
+Activities related to state plan development, other pre-award activities, and administration of the Formula Grants Program, including evaluation, monitoring, and staffing pursuant to the JJDP Act at 42 U.S.C. § 5632(c) and the OJJDP Formula Grant Regulation at 28 C.F.R.
+Part 31, Subpart B, § 31.102.

 - 29. Reducing Probation Officer Caseloads.
 Incentive grants to units of general local government that reduce the caseload of probation officers within such units.
-Grants may not exceed 5% of award excluding SAG allocation. - 30.
+Grants may not exceed 5 percent of award excluding SAG allocation. - 30.
 Rural Area Juvenile Programs.
 Prevention, intervention, and treatment services in an area located outside a metropolitan statistical area as designated by the U.S. Bureau of the Census. - 31.
 Separation of Juveniles From Adult Inmates.
-Programs that ensure that youth will not be detained or confined in any institutions where they may come into contact with adult inmates, pursuant to Section 223(a)(12) of the JJDP Act. - 32.
+Programs that ensure that youth will not be detained or confined in any institutions where they may come into contact with adult inmates, pursuant to the JJDP Act at 42 U.S.C.
+5633(a)(12). - 32.
 State Advisory Group Allocation.
-Activities related to carrying out the state advisory group's responsibilities under Section 223(a)(3) of the JJDP Act.
+Activities related to carrying out the state advisory group's responsibilities under the JJDP Act at 42 U.S.C.
+5633(a)(3).